Guthen/guthlevelsystem/README.md

 })
 ```

+## SQL Drivers
+If you just want a basic saving system (default: SQLite), just ignore that part.

+This level system is compatible with [Gabyfle/gSQL](https://github.com/Gabyfle/gSQL/releases) library, which means that you can easily use a different SQL driver such as [MySQLOO](https://github.com/FredyH/MySQLOO) or [tMySQL4](https://github.com/bkacjios/gm_tmysql4) by downloading and installing theses systems on your server.

+As said before, you have to install [Gabyfle/gSQL](https://github.com/Gabyfle/gSQL/releases) and the SQL driver of your choice.
+Once it's done, configure the database file (at the top) of my system located at `lua/guthlevelsystem/sv_data.lua` (it's not located at `sh_config.lua` for security reasons).

 ## Console Commands

 + `guthlevelsystem_set_lvl <lvl> <name>` : Set LVL `<lvl>` to `<name>` (if specified, else LVL go to the user who call command)